imed-ghomari/roadmap-to-janna/website/docs/sidebar1/Processes/Avoid indulging on the lawful.md

 step: ""
 ---

-* Link to [Seeking the lawful](docs/sidebar1/Initiatives/worship/Seeking%20the%20lawful.md): To avoid sin, relinquish lawful actions (like excessive indulgence) that could lead to unlawful ones.
+* Link to [seeking the lawful](docs/sidebar1/Initiatives/worship/seeking%20the%20lawful.md): To avoid sin, relinquish lawful actions (like excessive indulgence) that could lead to unlawful ones.
 This protective measure keeps you distant from sin by reducing the possibility of falling into it.
 * Link to [Love](docs/sidebar1/Initiatives/good%20traits/Love.md): Remove other forms of love and attachment displayed mostly in indulgence because only God's love is enduring, while all others will eventually leave you.
 * Link to [Asceticism](docs/sidebar1/Initiatives/good%20traits/Asceticism.md): Practice moderation in all permissible matters.
 Seek beneficial uses for resources and avoid materialism.
 Examples of asceticism include:
 	* General: Abstaining from excessive sleep, food, sex, or distractions like TV or social media.